-Comment (Summary) Who WG Response Recommended Action / Change General Comments relating to Bylaws vs. Manual It would be helpful from an implementation point of view if it would be made clear in the RySG , INTA, Noted and agreed.
-Update Report to reflect whether each report whether the recommendation relates SFO recommendation relates to the Bylaws (Annex A), GNSO Operating Procedures or the PDP Manual.
-Meeting to Bylaws or PDP Manual.
+Comment (Summary) Who WG Response Recommended Action / Change General Comments General Comments relating to Bylaws vs. Manual It would be helpful from an implementation RySG, Noted and agreed.
+Update Report to reflect point of view if it would be made clear in the INTA, whether each report whether the recommendation relates SFO recommendation relates to the Bylaws (Annex A), GNSO Operating Meeting to Bylaws or PDP Manual.
+Procedures or the PDP Manual.
 Streamlining of ALAC supports the appropriate operating ALAC Noted. the Process principles, rules and procedures applicable to the new PDP and notes that the different enhancements proposed by the WT should result in thoroughly-researched, well scoped objectives, and are run in a predictable manner that will yield results that can be implemented effectively.

-Comment (Summary) Who WG Response Recommended Action / Change Titles for recommendations Short titles for each recommendation would be helpful to readers to navigate the Final Report (suggestions provided in the submission).
-INTA Noted and agreed.
-Update/add short titles for each recommendation.
-Transparency and Accountability Transparency and accountability are the keys to an effective and fair policy development process.
+Comment (Summary) Who WG Response Recommended Action / Change Titles for Short titles for each recommendation would INTA Noted and agreed.
+Update/add short titles recommendations be helpful to readers to navigate the Final for each recommendation.
+Report (suggestions provided in the submission).
+Transparency and Transparency and accountability are the CADNA Noted.
+Accountability keys to an effective and fair policy development process.
 The PDP review and the resulting recommendations are important first steps towards the achievement of this goal.
-CADNA Noted.
-PDP Summary Guide The report is not yet a guide for prospective participants in a PDP.
-The manual is helpful, but too long.
-A short practical manual on the PDP without references to the WT or recommendation # should be developed.
-BC Noted and agreed.
-However, the WT proposes that such a summary is developed once the report has been finalized and approved by the GNSO Council.
-Develop summary / guide to new PDP following approval of new PDP by GNSO Council.
-PDP Flow Chart The PDP Flow Chart is useful but overly complex.
-A simplified one for Council initiated work only is needed.
-Showing timelines would also be useful.
-BC Noted and agreed.
-The WT notes that different versions of the flow chart may be developed which would show different levels of Update / modify PDP Flow Chart for Final Report
+PDP Summary The report is not yet a guide for prospective BC Noted and agreed.
+However, the Develop summary / guide Guide participants in a PDP.
+The manual is helpful, WT proposes that such a to new PDP following but too long.
+A short practical manual on summary is developed once the approval of new PDP by the PDP without references to the WT or report has been finalized and GNSO Council. recommendation # should be developed. approved by the GNSO Council.
+PDP Flow Chart The PDP Flow Chart is useful but overly ВС Noted and agreed.
+The WT notes Update / modify PDP Flow complex.
+A simplified one for Council that different versions of the flow Chart for Final Report initiated work only is needed.
+Showing chart may be developed which timelines would also be useful. would show different levels of